BrenD24/CSV-Alarm-Receiver/README.md

 # Utility Functions
 The class also includes two utility functions for retrieving descriptions of event qualifiers and event codes:
+Note: The dictionaries for these definitions is by no means compleate

 Event Qualifier Description = ContactIDServer.find_event_quals(event_qualifier_id)
 Event Code Description = ContactIDServer.find_event_description(event_id)